 It can happen from time to time that a sync reports an error.
 There can be various reasons for such errors (file permissions are the most popular one).
 Unless the error is due to the source or the destination being disconnected, the sync will try to continue until the end.

-It is always recommended to have a look at the error log, which can be opened from the context menu when right-clicking the sync item.
+It is always recommended to have a look at the error log, which can be opened by clicking the badge from the context menu when right-clicking the sync item.
 The error log provides information about which files caused the error.
 Particularly for two-way sync items, it is strongly recommended to sync again by carefully going through the confirmation dialog and making sure that no unique file is going to be copied or removed because of the previous error.